-Company details AGRICULTURA NACIONAL S.A. de C.V State de Mexico, MEXICO Agricultura Nacional is national and private investment.
+Commony details ACDICILITUDA NACIONAL CA do CV Company details AGRICULTURA NACIONAL S.A. de C.V State de Mexico, MEXICO MEXICO Agricultura Nacional is national and private investment.
 Agricultura Nacional S.A. de C.V. had a subsidiary plant in Cordoba, Veracruz named Anaversa (Agricultura Nacional de Veracruz S.A. de C.V.).
+(Agricultura Nacional de Veraciaz S.A. de C.V.).
 Main office: Blvd.
 Aldofo Ruiz Cortines # 7, Lomas de Atizapán, Atizapán de Zaragoza, Edo. de México.
 Tel.: +11-52-55-5824-32 44 Fax: +11-52-55-5824-3624.
-Internet: www.dragon.com.mx Location of damage Cordoba, Veracruz (in the Gulf of Mexico), Mexico The plant was located in an urban zone, near schools and other public Common of the liter places.
-Company activity Agricultura Nacional S.A. de C.V. is a company that formulates pesticides in two plants both in Izucar de Matamoros, state of Puebla.
-Type of incident Accident (fire and explosions) On 3 May 1991, in the city of Córdoba, Veracruz, Anaversa suffered a fire and three explosions.
+Internet: www.dragon.com.mx Location of damage Cordoba, Veracruz (in the Gulf of Mexico), Mexico The plant was located in an urban zone, near schools and other public places.
+Company activity Agricultura Nacional S.A. de C.V. is a company that formulates pesticides in Toma of incident two plants both in Izucar de Matamoros, state of Puebla.
+Type of incident Accident (fire and explosions) On 2 May 1001 in the city of Córdeba Verseruz Anguarda quiffered a fire On 3 May 1991, in the city of Córdoba, Veracruz, Anaversa suffered a fire and three explosions.
 This accident is considered the third biggest of its kind in the world.
-Type of damage The accident released and spread 38,000 litres of hazardous substances, 18,000 litres of methyl parathion, 8,000 litres of paraquat, 3,000 litres of 2,4 dichlorofenoxyacid, 1 500 litres of pentachlorophenol, and considerable amounts of malathion, lindane fosfuro de zinc and hexachlorobenzene into the environment.
-Also found, though not included in the official reports, were Diazinon, endrin, forato, and disulfuton 1 .
+Type of damage The accident released and spread 38,000 litres of hazardous substances, Type or damage 18,000 litres of methyl parathion, 8,000 litres of paraguat, 3,000 litres of 2,4 dichlorofenoxyacid, 1 500 litres of pentachlorophenol, and considerable amounts of malathion, lindane fosfuro de zinc and hexachlorobenzene into the environment.
+Also found, though not included in the official reports, were Diazinon, endrin, forato, and disulfuton .
 The authorities did not take adequate decontamination measures to protect people and the environment.
 Several thousands of people went back home the next day even though the area had not been cleaned.
 Residues were handled as nonhazardous.
-Authorities also declared that the only poisoning was from organic phosphate. organic prospriate.
+Authorities also declared that the only poisoning was from organic phosphate.
 Firemen tried to control the fire with water, which only spread the toxic substances further, sending them into drains and sewers that flow into the Rio Blanco river, and in La Sidra, Tepahcero and Las Conchitas streams.
 Gasses let off during the fire and the explosion affected a large part of the city, and ashes were spread throughout the area.
 Authorities shut down the plant in 1991, and the Anaversa site is now abandoned.
-The company's clean-up efforts were ineffectual and there is Range of damage, still hazardous waste in the area.
-Poisoning: more than 1500 people were poisoned, 221 were hospitalised, amount of loss 2,000 families were evacuated and 400 were sent to emergency shelters.
-Seventy-eight per cent of the population showed signs of acute poisoning, and adults 3 .
-Unofficial research indicates that nine years after the accident there had been more than 170 deaths related to this accident.
-Many of the 1500 people who initially survived the have since died 4 .
-Eleven years after the accident there are still new cases of people affected by cancer, genetic problems, respiratory problems, and others 5 .
-Well Water Contamination : Official data shows that in 77 per cent of samples taken in wells there is presence of malathion, and 33.34 per cent of the samples showed the presence of methyl parathion (17.7 mg/l- May 10, 1991 6).
-Soil Contamination: methyl parathion: 25.86 mg/kg- May 10, 1991.
-Sample 1: 26.0 mg/kg- July 30, 1991.
-Sample 2: 44.0 mg/kg- July 30, 1991.
-A 1994 study in the Cordoba area showed the presence of dioxins and other substances like malathion and methyl parathion 7 .
-Who is responsible?
-The company was responsible for locating its plant within an urban zone, for maintaining bad conditions, and for failing to inform workers and citizens about its dangerous substances and what to do in the event of an accident.
-The environmental and health authorities were also responsible for Legal and/or public action taken authorising the establishment location of the company.
-In May 1991, the Attorney General initiated a legal process against the Production Coordinator of the company, Production Assistant and Quality Coordinator.
-No charges were made.
-In June 1991, a legal case was presented by NGOs and victims to the National Humans Right Commission (CNDH), which made some recommendations.
-But in December 1998, the CNDH considered that the recommendations were fully implemented and also said that the accident in Anaversa did not have any dangerous effects or repercussions to the environment or people's health.
-On the other hand, in June 1991, the Environment Minister found a number of violations of environmental regulations, fined Anaversa MXP 238,000 (USD 39,000 at the time) and ordered the definitive closure of the plant.
-This sanction did not come anywhere near the value of repairing the environmental damage.
+The company's clean-up efforts were ineffectual and there is still hazardous waste in the area.
+Range of damage, Poisoning: more than 1500 people were poisoned, 221 were hospitalised, amount of loss 2,000 families were evacuated and 400 were sent to emergency shelters.
+4 Seventy-eight per cent of the population showed signs of acute poisoning, potential eight per cent of the population showed signs of detate poisoning, affecting the nervous system of 236 patients, the respiratory system of 118, and the dermatological system of 282, among others.
+The same study shows that 33 per cent of the symptomatic population presented chronic intoxication, and 59 of them presented neurotoxi logical effects with delayed neuropathy and some other behavioural effects.
+In a follow up study on 20 pregnant woman (first three months of pregnancy), Dr. De Leon found four cases of genetic deformations (the national rate of genetic deformation is 2.5 out of every 1,000 births).
+Since the accident, there has been an alarming increase in cancer among Cordoba's children, teenagers and adults.

-$^{^1}$ CASTAÑEDA, Jorge, "Anaversa Historia de una Impunidad"
+$^{1}$ CASTAÑEDA, Jorge, "Anaversa Historia de una Impunidad" $\,$